AML non-compliance forces regulatory bodies to discipline companies through the penalty system.

 4. Now answer the question “Do I need EDD?.
 The answer is “Yes if you deal with the accounts of the high transaction value or work with risky customers and counterparts.
 Within the EDD framework, it’s advisable to identify a customer’s location, occupation, business profile, behavioural pattern and payment method.

-5. The last but not the least.
+5. Last but not the least.
 Keep all the CDD and EDD records in case regulators require them.
 Your storage system must be secure and updated on a regular base.

 Money Laundering is the process of disguising the proceeds from unlawful activities so that they seem to be generated legitimately.